BrandonXu6106/obsidianpublish/content/thoughts/economics.md

 However, assumptions in the early economic models of human behaviour are problematic:

 1. Homo economicus: The most common behavioral model assumes that humans are atomic individuals who operate rationally and selfishly.
-We know now that humans have limited attention, are contextually altruistic, are highly [[tribe flourishing|tribalistic]], and exhibit a wide range of irrational cognitive biases.
+We know now that humans have limited attention, are contextually altruistic, are highly [[tribe flourishing|tribalistic](tribe%20flourishing.md), and exhibit a wide range of irrational cognitive biases.
 2. Individuals are the best judge of their needs: Our brains are not conscious of the base psychological processes driving some of our most pressing needs and are thus unable to value relationships rationally.
 3. Weak social modeling: Most economics models ignore basic human behavior such as friendship networks, affiliation networks, limits on cognitive resources (ex: attention) or altruism.

-Economics embraces reductive [[Utilitarianism|utilitarianism]] and posits you can put a price on anything.
+Economics embraces reductive [[Utilitarianism.md|utilitarianism]] and posits you can put a price on anything.
 We tend to be intrinsically motivated to connect to others and invest long term in a relationship where no extrinsic value is ever publicly admitted.
 When a relationship transitions into being an extrinsically rewarded transactional relationship, the relationship often suffers a catastrophic loss of value.

 ### Selfishness